Tony Miller (government official): Chinese porcelain

-The "Yixian Luohan" teracotta sculptures
+The "Yixian Luohan" terracotta sculptures

 During the 2010s, Miller became interested in the so-called “Yixian Luohans”, a group of three-colour glaze, life-size terracotta sculptures of Chinese monks, which had first surfaced in China shortly before World War I and are now scattered amongst museums in Europe, North America and Japan.
 Their discovery in the early twentieth century was intertwined with the German sinologist Friedrich Perzynski fascination with Chinese ceramics uncovered in northern China during the construction of railway lines in the late 19th and early 20th centuries.

 Miller highlighted discrepancies in the original account of their discovery and offered fresh perspectives on their provenance in "The Missing Buddhas".
 He noted: “As every spy-master, spook and espionage author understands, all good cover stories, or what the late John le Carre called “legends”, rely on verifiable circumstantial facts to camouflage a significant fiction.
 Perzynski based his legend on a real but fruitless visit to Yixian.
 The circumstantial details have stood the test of time and, even more recently, have been in large part corroborated by investigations in the field…The significant fiction at the core of his tale is his claim that, while in Yixian, he saw some of the sancai glazed terracotta Luohans.
 He did not, nor did he find any tangible evidence of them ever having been there.”

 Controversies

 Following piling problems in some Hong Kong Housing Authority projects during the 1990s, a rare motion of no confidence was tabled in Hong Kong's Legislative Council during 2000 against the authority’s chairman (Rosanna Wong) and Miller, then Director of Housing.
 The controversy evoked widespread media and academic attention about its impact on the administration of C. H. Tung.
-Although the motion passed (June, 2000), Hong Kong's then chief secretary, Anson Chan, defended both officials and regretted that Rosanna Wong had resigned ahead of the debate in an attempt to head off the crisis:“…I support the Chief Executive's remarks in this Chamber last Friday.
+Although the motion passed (June, 2000), Hong Kong's then chief secretary, Anson Chan defended both officials and regretted that Rosanna Wong had resigned ahead of the debate in an attempt to head off the crisis:“…I support the Chief Executive's remarks in this Chamber last Friday.
 In my view, it would have been much better, and eminently fairer, to allow Ms Wong and Mr Miller to finish the job they started.
 With Ms Wong's resignation, that will not now be possible.
 But it remains vitally important to maximise continuity and stability, and for that reason, Mr Miller will remain in his post.”
 The controversy triggered a wider debate in Hong Kong about government accountability.
 This led to Hong Kong's Chief Executive introducing a new tier of appointed Principal Officials (ministers) to oversee career civil servants.
 Miller continued in government service for eight years after the No Confidence motion and was promoted by the Chief Executive to be one of the Permanent Secretaries supporting the new ministers.

 In 2019, Miller joined other prominent Hong Kong former civil servants appeal for a commission of inquiry into Hong Kong's extradition bill saga.